tylerheadley/twitter-clone/README.md

 ```

 For production, use the docker-compose.prod.yml file instead.
-Note that you will need to add your own file .env.prod.db containing your database credentials.
+Note that you will need to add your own `.env.prod.db` text file containing your database credentials.

 Build and run the production containers, and initialize the PostgreSQL database:

 ```
-$ docker-compose -f docker-compose.prod.yml up -d --build docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
+$ docker-compose -f docker-compose.prod.yml up -d --build
+$ docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
 ```

 Access the production Flask app at http://localhost:1337/.